Nanjing University mutilation case: Disappearance

-On January 10, 1996, in the evening, Diao and her dormitory roommate were punished for the illegal use of an electrical appliance.
-After a conflict with the dormitory management, she left the building and did not return.
+On the evening of 10 January 1996, Diao's roommate was punished for the illegal use of an electrical appliance.
+Diao was expected to pay a partial amount of the fine, leading to a conflict with the dormitory management.
+Afterwards she left the building, located in the Gulou district campus, and did not return.
 Diao was last seen alive wearing a red coat with a black lining.
-She was reported missing, but her family was not notified by the authorities until January 19.
+She was reported missing, but her family was not notified by the authorities until the discovery of her body on 19 January.

 Discovery

-The discovery of Diao's remains in the winter of January 19 was first reported by a sanitary worker who found meat in a bag.
-Initially thought to be pork, the worker brought it home for food.
+The discovery of Diao's remains in the winter of January 1996 was first reported by a sanitation worker who found meat in a bag while sweeping Huaqiao Road in Xinjiekou subdistrict, around 1 kilometre south of the Gulou campus.
+Seeing as the meat was pre-cut into even slices, the worker believed the bag's contents to be pork and brought it home for food.
 While preparing the meat, three human fingers were found.
 The worker reported the discovery to the police who confirmed they were from a human.

-Human remains in plastic-wrapped packages were eventually discovered across eight locations around the university, including at a stadium, entrance gate, hospital, and along roadsides.
-The police later confirmed the scattered remains were of Diao's and informed her father to visit Nanjing.
-Between January 20 and 30, Diao's head and clothes were found.
+Human remains in plastic-wrapped packages were eventually discovered across eight locations in central Nanjing.
+To the southwest of Gulou campus, there were packages at a construction site on Huaqiao Road and Dajianyin Lane south of the site while to the southeast, bags were found on Xiaofen Bridge.
+At Nanjing University's main building, remains were found at main gate entrance and a nearby sports stadium.
+The police later confirmed the scattered remains were of Diao's and asked her father to visit Nanjing.
+Between 20 and 30 January, Diao's head and clothes were found around Shuizuogang Road, north of the university.